Andrewmasih/Personal-Profile-CV/README.md

-# My very first web project
+# My Persoanl profile web project

-## Welcome to my very first webpage milestone project!
+## Welcome to my personal profile webpage project!

 This website was built as a part of my learning material for CodeInsitute's Software Development programme.